 Two factor authentication requires a users password and a PIN that is dynamically generated when the user attempts to sign in.
 This PIN may be created by a physical device that a user has access to or it may be emailed to the user’s mobile phone.

 When an employee leaves the company their access rights should be immediately terminated.

 Security Monitoring / Auditing

-Third party IT security solutions and services can monitor access to the selected folders and files to prevent downloading and copying to unauthorized locations.
+Third-party IT security solutions and services can monitor access to the selected folders and files to prevent downloading and copying to unauthorized locations.
 These same third-party security services can also conduct application testing to provide the application with the best security features regarding the applications weak points, this continues to make sure security or private data is never compromised.